 Site work is already underway and is on track to be completed in time for the 2021 season opener against the University of Rhode Island, which is the 105th renewal of the Governor’s Cup game.
-(Peek in on the progress with the live webcam.)
 In honor of the project’s lead donor, the field will be designated as Richard Gouse Field at Brown Stadium.

 “With the installation of the new turf, we can provide our players with the best surface to compete for, and win, Ivy League trophies,” said Brown Football Head Coach James Perry ’00.
 “Brown Football plays fast, and we will now have the field to complement our playing style.”

 Brown is the final Ivy League school to still play on natural grass.
 The upgrade to turf will help modernize Brown’s facility and provide a playing surface more conducive to speed and Perry’s “play fast” coaching philosophy.

 “As Brown Stadium approaches its centennial, the playing field is the most needed improvement,” says Gouse.
 “With a new, safe, fast, and advanced artificial turf, Brown will be in an enviable competitive position.
 I would not have made this gift unless I was convinced that the University is on the right path and has the right leadership to compete for Ivy League championships in football as well as other sports.”

 The upgrades to the Brown Stadium field are just one of the many projects to improve Brown’s athletics facilities as part of the BrownTogether campaign.
 Recent projects include the following: